b4shnhawx/OS-Backup-for-Raspberry/README.md

 # OS-Backup-for-Raspbery
 ### Description
 This script help you to know in which disk you can make a backup of your Raspbian OS.
+Only works fine with XFCE desktop enviroment.

 ### The problem
 I usually use Piclone to back up my Raspbian operating system.
 When we run this program, the source disk is obvious (`/dev/mmcblk0`), but the target disk is not so when you have two other disks connected to your Raspberry.